soyersoyer/SwCrypt/README.md

 When encrypting using a public key:

-- Convert clear text to NSData using UTF8
+- Convert message to NSData using UTF8 encoding
 - Create message header :
   - AES mode 1 byte
   - Cipher mode 1 byte